HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 - Sessions are recorded and will be made available either directly on indico or linked from there.
 - No GPUs made available, all the examples also run on CPU (OpenMP backend)

-Discuss with them the format of the training material and possible conversion to Carpentry style (Stefan)
+Discuss with them the format of the training material and possible conversion to Carpentry style (Stefan).

 ## Website